husarion/erc2025/RULES.md

 Teams and Competitors are used interchangeably and mean the same thing.

 Test Drives are the events where the Teams can test their robots in the Marsyard environment.
 They are used to familiarize the Teams with the environment, the robots, and the tasks.
-They are also used to gather feedback from the Teams and the Organizers.
+They are also used to gather feedback from the Teams and the Operator.
 Test Drives are scored.

 Challenges are the main tasks that the Teams need to complete during the Competition.
 They are the most valuable scoring categories.